 (Disclaimer: This might not be the best episode to watch with Meemaw, but if you need some quality time with your sister, this is it.)

-This Is Us is probably the most emotional show on TV right now.
-And its latest episode, “Six Thanksgivings” is (surprise) no different.
+This Is Us is probably one of the most emotional shows of all time.
+And its episode holiday-themed episode “Six Thanksgivings” is (surprise) no different.
 The episode offers glimpses into six very different Thanksgiving traditions among the Pearsons between each of their families.
 The Thanksgiving element kind of makes you forget about the dark raincloud that tends to hang over the Pearson family, and makes you want to join their table for a meal.
 It’s on Hulu.

 The O.C. — “The Homecoming”